 UVA radiation causes melanocytes to release its melanin which reacts with oxygen to produce the tanning color.
 It is important to note that the actual amount of melanin does not change because of this.

 UVB radiation, which causes direct DNA damage, also results in the production of more melanin, or melanogenesis.
-Melanin absorbs UV radiation very well, and can actually provide protection of SPF 3.
+Melanin absorbs UV radiation very well, and a tan can actually provide protection of SPF 3.
 The tan that results lasts for a few months.

 How does skin cancer occur?